-United Ways of California also equips community based organizations, colleges and universities, K-12 Schools, and religious organizations with outreach and education tools, like social media and website messaging, print collateral, sample newsletters, and more, to increase awareness about tax credits and free filing options.
+United Ways of California also equips community based organizations, colleges and universities, K-12 schools, and religious organizations with outreach and education tools, like social media and website messaging, print collateral, sample newsletters, and more, to increase awareness about tax credits and free filing options.

-Disclaimer: This toolkit is intended for tax year 2022, for taxes that are prepared starting in the year 2023.
+Disclaimer: This toolkit is intended for tax year 2023, which are prepared starting in 2024.
 While tax laws and provisions do not change much year-to-year, we recommend that you visit our website for the most up-to-date toolkit in future years at MyFreeTaxes.org.